Blending with S Blends

-Students will be able to read and spell using “S” blends.
+Students will be able to orally produce, read, and spell single syllable words containing “S” blends.

 - Ask students if they have ever used a blender before.
 Ask students to describe what a blender does.
 Show a visual of a blender.

 - Explain that when we mix ingredients in a blender, we combine them and make them smooth.

 - Tell students that today they will make blended sounds.

 - Take the letter “S” and the letter “P” and tape them onto the visual of the blender.
 Explain that when the letters go in the blender their sounds become blended together and create a smooth sound.

 - Outside of the blender the letter “S” makes the /s/ sound and P makes the /p/ sound.
 Together the they make /sp/